gipi/blog/_drafts/debricking-hg553-w-ejtag-via-bus-pirate.md

 ## Epilogue

+At the end of the day I flashed the bootloader but in order to upgrade the OS I needed to start the router holding the reset button for several seconds: after that connecting a computer to it and going to ``http://192.168.1.1`` a confortable interface is shown from where it's possible to upload a file.

 By the way, if you are interested in stuff that I tear down in my spare time, there is a [repo](https://github.com/gipi/teardown) for that.
 It's an infinite work in progress.